• Skip to main content

 How to Start the Specific Carbohydrate Diet (SCD)

+If you're thinking of starting SCD, you can approach it the way that works best for you.
+You can dive in fully, or start slowly.
 It may depend on your symptoms.
-I've found when my son had symptoms that seemed to be getting worse, we went back to the basics of chicken soup with very soft chicken and carrots, and then introduced more food after several days of soup and very soft vegetables.
-And for vegetarians, poached and scrambled eggs can be used along with vegetable broth.
+I've found when my son had symptoms that seemed to be getting worse, we went back to an introductory of basics, like chicken soup with very soft chicken and carrots, and then introduced more food after several days of soup and very soft vegetables.
+For vegetarians, poached and scrambled eggs can be used along with vegetable broth.

 If you're dealing with challenging symptoms, an introduction diet may be the best way to get some immediate relief.
 Once you've alleviated symptoms, you can begin introducing more foods, one at a time.